spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/installation-setup.md

 return [

     /*
+     * Projectors are classes that build up projections.
+You can create them by
+     * performing `php artisan event-projector:create-projector`.
+Projectors
+     * can be registered in this array or a service provider.
+     */
+    'projectors' => [],

+    /*
+     * Reactors are classes that handle side effects.
+You can create them by
+     * performing `php artisan event-projector:create-reactor`.
+Reactors
+     * can be registered in this array or a service provider.
+     */
+    'reactors' => [],

+    /*
-     * A queue is need to guarantee that all events get passed to the projectors in
+     * A queue is used to guarantee that all events get passed to the projectors in
      * the right order.
 Here you can set of the name of the queue.
 In production
      * environments you must use a real queue and not the sync driver.
      */